-Even though no single factor has been attributed to many Americans’ sleeping challenges, researchers have found insomnia, exacerbated by constant exposure to significant amounts of stress, to be a significant contributing factor (Source).
+Even though no single factor has been attributed to many Americans’ sleeping challenges, researchers have found insomnia, exacerbated by constant exposure to significant amounts of stress, to be an important contributing factor (Source).
 A 2019 survey by the American Psychiatric Association reported that many Americans experience higher stress levels than average (Source).

 While the insights above may appear bleak, sleeping challenges can be solved.
-In this article, we discuss why sleep is essential for the mind, body, and health.
-We will also try to identify the factors that can make sleeping faster and better, more difficult.
-Lastly, the article provides 20 tips that can help you fall asleep faster and enjoy better sleep.
+This article discusses why sleep is essential for the mind, body, and health.
+We will also try to identify the factors that can make sleeping faster and better, more complex.
+Lastly, the article provides 20 tips to help you fall asleep faster and enjoy better sleep.

 Importance of Healthy Sleep

-Worley continues to note that no matter how busy our lives can get, “we can no longer afford to ignore what research is telling us about the importance of sleep for our safety, and mental and physical wellbeing” (Source).
+Worley notes that no matter how busy our lives can get, “we can no longer afford to ignore what research is telling us about the importance of sleep for our safety, and mental and physical wellbeing” (Source).